cloud-bulldozer/benchmark-operator/docs/metadata.md

 These modules are not accessable by default as the default service account that runs the pod does not have the required privileges to view them.

-To allow the Daemon Set's pods view permissions on the cluster you can apply the following yaml to create a service account with the appropriate privileges.
+To allow the pods view permissions on the cluster you can apply the following yaml to create a service account with the appropriate privileges.